Accommodation, Food & Accessibility

 Do I have my own room?

-Centre accommodation varies.
-All centres have single rooms only.
+Accomodation varies across our writing houses.
+All houses have single rooms only.
 At The Hurst all rooms have ensuite bathrooms.
 At Lumb Bank and Totleigh Barton there are mainly shared bathrooms, with a bedroom and ensuite bathroom available for those with specific access needs.

 How many people share my bathroom?

-Again, this varies by room and by centre.
+Again, this varies by room and by house.
 Most bathrooms are shared, but never by more than five people.
 There are plenty of other washing/ toilet facilities available and people rarely have too long to wait for a morning shower.
 At The Hurst all rooms have ensuite bathrooms.

 Is there mobile signal and WiFi?

-Due to the rural location of our centres, mobile phone signal can be poor at Totleigh Barton and The Hurst.
+Due to the rural location of our houses, mobile phone signal can be poor at Totleigh Barton and The Hurst.
 Lumb Bank has a good mobile phone signal.

 The houses are all adequately heated but they are large and very old, and you might find it different from what you are used to.
 In winter (and sometimes summer) we can always find you another blanket or an extra heater for your room.

 Is there a house cat or dog?

-There are no house cats, but some of the centre staff have dogs which come to work with them (all very friendly).
+There are no house cats, but some of the Arvon staff have dogs which come to work with them (all very friendly).
 We do not provide facilities for you to bring your own pet.
 However, guide dogs are welcome.
 Please let us know in advance if you are allergic to/have a problem with dogs.